For other questions and to register for the Aftercare Program, contact Edward Livesay at (937) 490-9605 or firstname.lastname@example.org.

 Do I have to sign up for all 50 topics?

-No. At orientation, we’ll review the entire curriculum and you’ll choose what best suits you on your journey.
+No, but most individuals do.
+At orientation, we’ll review the entire curriculum and you’ll choose what best suits you and your loved ones on your journey.
 If there’s a session you feel like you’ve mastered or covered elsewhere, feel free to skip it.
 We want our sessions to be as productive as possible for you.

 Does this program include an assessment?